 A: DO NOT arrive on campus any sooner than 10 min prior to your start time and note that due to very tight time restrictions if you arrive any more than 10 min past your start time you will NOT be permitted to test that day and will NOT receive a refund.
 We consider you to be present at the test when you are in appropriate footwear, clothing with your medical clearance and identification (passport/license).

 Q: What happens on the day of testing?

 A: We take your blood pressure and heart rate these values must be equal to or below 160/94 mmHg an 100 bpm unless otherwise indicated by your doctor.
 Once we have cleared you we will ask if you have any additional questions.
 There will not be an opportunity to use the equipment prior to running the course, so please ensure you have watched the videos.

 Q: What if my blood pressure or heart rate won’t come down to acceptable levels?

-A: We are only required to give you two (2) opportunities for testing blood pressure and heart rate, but this is up to the discretion of the instructor.
+A: We are limiting blood pressure tests to three (3).
 If your blood pressure and heart rate do not meet the requirements mentioned above, you will not be able to run the test on that day.
 If you are unable to run the test on that day due to elevated BP or HR we can push you to the next available testing day if there is enough room.
 We recommend getting your doctor to write an additional note if they feel comfortable with you running the test at an elevated BP and/or HR for future tests.